One-Handed Backhand

 - Two-Handed BackhandA two-handed backhand places both hands on the grip, with the non-dominant hand providing additional stability, power, and disguise through contact.

-- Eastern GripThe eastern grip places the base knuckle of the index finger on the flat side bevel of the handle (bevel 3), allowing a flat or moderate-topspin forehand with a comfortable contact height.
+- Eastern GripThe eastern grip places the base knuckle of the index finger on the flat side bevel of the handle (bevel 3).
+This allows a flat or moderate-topspin forehand with a comfortable contact height.

 - SliceIn tennis, a slice is a shot hit with backspin by swinging high-to-low through the ball, producing a low, skidding bounce.
 (This differs from a golf slice, which is a curving mishit.)